Flag Hardy space theory on Heisenberg groups and applications: Singular integrals and the proof of Theorem A

-\begin{remark} On the one hand, the main theorem tells us that $\flagHardy(\Hn)$ can be characterised by simple singular integrals.
-On the other hand, the definition of an atom involves cancellations, in the sense that we impose conditions of the form $a = \HLap^M \VLap^N b$ for some function $b$, and these imply that $\int_{\Hn} a(g) p(g) \,dg = 0$ for certain polynomials of low degree.
-It is now apparent that, provided that $M > \cdim/2$ and $N \geq 1$, we end up with the same atomic Hardy space.
+\begin{remark} On the one hand, the main theorem tells us that $\flagHardy(\Hn)$ may be characterised by homogeneous flag singular integrals.
+On the other hand, the definition of an atom involves cancellations, in the sense that we impose conditions of the form $a = \HLap^M \VLap^N b$ for some function $b$, and these imply that $\int_{\Hn} a(g) p(g) \wrt g = 0$ for certain polynomials of low degree.

+It should now be apparent that, provided that $M \geq 1$ and $N \geq 1$, we end up with the same atomic Hardy space.
+Indeed, if $f$ belongs to the flag Hardy space $\flagHardy(\Hn)$ defined with $M$ and $N$ equal to $1$, then $\oper{K}f \in \Leb^1(\Hn)$ for all flag singular integral operators, by Theorem \ref{thm:singular-integrals-bounded-on-atoms}.
+Then $f$ lies in the Hardy space defined using discrete square functions, and hence has an atomic decomposition into atoms where the particles $a_R$ are of the form $\HLap^M \VLap^N b_R$, for arbitrarily large $M$ and $N$.